 Social media is a strong marketing tool used in both B2B and B2C industries.
-Social media has so much of an influence on consumers today, that 74% of consumers say their purchasing habits are influenced by what they see friends posting about on their social media feeds.
+It has so much of an influence on consumers today, that 74% of consumers say their purchasing habits are influenced by what they see friends posting about on their social media feeds.
 With that much purchasing power allotted to social media it makes sense to have a full time employee managing your social media accounts at all times.

 - Building and managing company social media presence in appropriate channels including LinkedIn, Twitter, and Facebook.